Academic Search Premier

 Psychology and Behavior Science Collection

-This is a comprehensive database from EBSCO covering information concerning topics in emotional and behavioral characteristics, psychiatry & psychology, mental processes, anthropology, and observational & experimental methods.
+Covers topics in emotional and behavioral characteristics, psychiatry & psychology, mental processes, anthropology, and observational & experimental methods.
 This is the world's largest full text psychology database offering full text coverage for nearly 600 journals.
 Approximately 216 titles fall under the subject description of sociology.

 Indexes 640 journals in the fields of sociology and social work, with full text for more than 250 of them.